 Students who have completed 60 credit hours and work for particular types of legal organizations may be certified with the Attorney Registration Office of the Colorado Supreme Court and may appear in court in certain non-felony cases in accordance with Rule 226.5 (reproduced below).
 Students in these types of placements, which only includes nonprofit organizations and government entities, should complete and submit the Student Practice Rule form as early as possible since certification can take up to four weeks to process internally.
 Students submit the form to the Externship office, and we work with the Dean to submit it to the Supreme Court.
-The Supreme Court will notify the extern's supervisor directly when the extern is certified to practice.
+The Supreme Court will notify the extern and extern's supervisor directly when the extern is certified to practice.
+You must have 60 credits prior to the semester in which you are hoping to do SPA work (e.g. by end of spring for SPA work in summer).